plblum/jivs/README.md

 - label – The text to show in the {Label} and {SecondLabel} tokens of an error message.
 - labell10n – Localization key to get the label from the [TextLocalizerService](#localizing-strings-textlocalizerservice).
 - initialValue – An initial native value for the ValueHost.
 If not assigned, it is initially undefined.
 - initialEnabled - ValueHosts have an enabled state.
 When it is false, validation and setting their value is blocked, plus attempts to get the validation state report no error, except to say the ValidationStatus is Disabled.
-Use initialValue=false to configure the ValueHost as disabled.
+Use initialEnabled=false to configure the ValueHost as disabled.
 If omitted, the state is initially true.
 See [Disabling a ValueHost](#disabling-a-valuehost) for more.
 - calcFn – Assign the function used by CalcValueHost to determine its value.
 See [Using CalcValueHost](#using-calcvaluehost).
 - group – Group validation is a tool to group ValueHosts with a specific submit command when validating.
 If used, create a name for the group and use it on all ValueHosts and calls to validate() that share the group.
 The name matching is case insensitive.
 - parserLookupKey – When you have [configured parsing](#datatypeparsers) for FieldValueHosts, this overrides the default parser.
 Specify a lookupKey to match one that you have registered with the DataTypeParserService.